Jet (DC Comics)

 Jet is a fictional superhero published by DC Comics.
-She first appeared in Millennium #2 (January 1988) and was created by Steve Engelhart and Joe Staton.
+She first appeared in Millennium #2 (January 1988) and was created by Steve Englehart and Joe Staton.

 Fictional character biography

 The creators of the Green Lantern Corps, the Guardians of the Universe, had planned to create their successors, a race of new Guardians.
 The Guardians foresaw that their successors were destined to originate on the planet Earth, so they channeled their vast powers into the "Millennium Project", gathering ten individuals together, teaching them about the nature of the cosmos and endowing them with immortality and metahuman powers.
 One of these was Celia Windward, a young Jamaican woman living in Great Britain, to whom the Guardians gave the power to control electromagnetic energies.
-She became Jet, and joined the other heroes the Guardians had made in the team named (appropriately enough) the New Guardians.
+She became Jet, and joined the other heroes the Guardians had made in the team named the New Guardians.
 Jet fought many foes, but contracted HIV fighting the "Hemo-Goblin".
-As her symptoms worsened into AIDS, she used her last bit of energy to repel an alien invasion, an act which claimed her life.
+As her symptoms worsen into AIDS, Jet sacrifices herself to repel an alien invasion.

-One Year Later, Jet is apparently alive, and is leader of the Global Guardians.
-She has publicly renounced the actions of the Green Lanterns, saying that they violated the rules of foreign countries, and undermined her team's attempt to prove that metahumans can act without governmental restrictions.
-She has been assembling more non-American heroes, even forcing the new Crimson Fox to join her team.

-As seen in the pages of Green Lantern, Jet and her team were under the psychic thrall of two Faceless Hunters.
+In "One Year Later", Jet appears alive as the leader of the Global Guardians.

 Powers and abilities

-Jet has the ability to generate various forms of electromagnetic waves, such as microwaves, to use for a variety of uses.

-She can fire blasts of heat and force, generate electromagnetic pulses, move and manipulate metal with magnetic fields, fire blasts of electricity, and see in other frequencies of the spectrum besides visible light (such as ultraviolet and infrared).

-She can fly by "riding" the natural electromagnetic field of the Earth (via magnetic levitation).

-When she uses her powers, her hair resembles green flames, although she doesn't have any fire-related abilities.
+Jet possesses the metahuman ability to manipulate electromagnetic energy.
+This enables her to generate heat and electricity, manipulate metal, see in ultraviolet and infrared vision, and fly via magnetic levitation.

 In other media

-Celia Windward appears in the third season of Young Justice, voiced by Lauren Tom.
+Celia Windward appears in Young Justice, voiced by Lauren Tom.
+This version is a member of Markovia's Infinity Cadets who gained her powers after being kidnapped and experimented on as part of a metahuman trafficking operation.